Canada's Killer-Care system... continued

 People who become sick but haven't yet been approved for disability can get welfare in the meantime, Pupatello said.

-(are you kidding me?) that apply to social assistance are also being reviewed to see which ones can be eliminated while continuing to ensure that only those who truly need help receive it, Pupatello said.
+The 800-plus rules (are you kidding me?) that apply to social assistance are also being reviewed to see which ones can be eliminated while continuing to ensure that only those who truly need help receive it, Pupatello said.

 Street Health said its study of homeless people in Toronto found many had a place to live before a sudden illness or disability forced them off the job, and the unexpected loss of income meant they quickly had trouble paying the rent.